VARIOUS

 © 2003 James Deacon

-Originally, so we are told, Usui-Sensei did not employ a formal
+Originally, so we are told, Usui-Sensei did not employ a formal system

-system of grading in his Spiritual Development and Healing Method.
+of grading in his Spiritual Development and Healing Method.

 However,

-it is said that in 1923 he
+sources, in 1923 he

 introduced a grading system which was being used by Jigoro Kano